InvestDigital Price Reaches $0.0002 on Major Exchanges (IDT)

 InvestDigital Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as InvestDigital directly using US dollars.
-Investors seeking to acquire InvestDigital should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy InvestDigital using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as InvestDigital directly using U.S. dollars.
+Investors seeking to acquire InvestDigital should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy InvestDigital using one of the exchanges listed above.

 Receive News & Updates for InvestDigital Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for InvestDigital and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.